Growth of Sobolev norms in quasi integrable quantum systems: Proof of the results on the applications

-In order to prove that the quantum actions $A_1, \dots, A_d$ defined in \eqref{lie.action} satisfy Assumptions A, in this section we use the intrinsic formulation of pseudodifferential calculus introduced in \cite{Fischer, ruzhansky_turunen}, which we briefly recall.
+In order to prove that the quantum actions $A_1, \dots, A_d$ defined in \eqref{lie.action} satisfy Assumptions \ref{assumption.A}, in this section we use the intrinsic formulation of pseudodifferential calculus introduced in \cite{Fischer, ruzhansky_turunen}.
 We keep the notations of Subsection \ref{liegroups}, and for any $\csi \in \widehat{ G}$, we denote by